Smolations/polymerge/README.md

       Please make a selection (or press Enter to abort):

-While working with polymerge, the active laboratory, active notebook, and active polymer are always displayed for reference just under the masthead.
+While working with polymerge, the active laboratory, active notebook, and active poly are always displayed for reference just under the masthead.
 Users may only manage one laboratory at a time, and almost all functions in polymerge utilize these active values when performing their operations.
 This also means that your polymerge menu is contextual, changing based on the configuration and state of each individual laboratory.

 Choosing **See information about polymerge and its current state** will display the values of all global variables polymerge uses, as well as information about any laboratories currently added to polymerge.
 Choosing **Change masthead** will allow you to change the polymerge masthead at the top of the polymerge interface.